Holistic Numerical Methods Institute Committed to Bringing Numerical Methods to the Undergraduate

 Q. What intellectual property policies govern the materials?

-The materials given on the web site are mostly original and written by the faculty and students at the University of South Florida.
+The materials given on the web site are original and written by the faculty and students at the University of South Florida, Florida A&M and Old Dominion University.
 Any other material is either in public domain, or permission has been given for its use and is acknowledged.
 If you have any questions about the ownership of the materials, please contact us.

 Back to Top